EzequielAS/EzequielAS/README.md

 # Hey, Ezequiel here 🦁
 My name is Ezequiel, from Brazil 🇧🇷.
-Today I'm studying System Information at university and working as frontend developer.
+I'm graduated in Information System and work as frontend developer.

 ### Stats 📈📊
 <p align='center'>